OctopusDeploy/blog/blog/2021-03/apikey-creation-automation/index.md

 Now, you could add these two tokens to the `Cookie` header and hope it works.
 But since we're using Chrome DevTools already, we can record the request made to generate an API key, and understand how the browser uses these values.

-Navigate to your profile page and then the **My API Keys** page.
-With our DevTools still open and recording, let's create an API key and look for the `apikeys` POST request shown in the screenshot below.
+In the Octopus Web Portal, navigate to your profile page and then the **My API Keys** page.
+With DevTools still open and recording, let's create an API key and look for the `apikeys` POST request shown in the screenshot below.
 Take a close look at the Request Headers:

 ![API key generation headers screenshot](generate-apikey-recorded.png "width=500")